CompassLabs/docs/docs/6_Policies.md

 # Policies

-An intro to `dojo` policies.

-## Overview

 Policies implement the decision-making logic for how the associated agent should interact with the environment.
 This is where you can get creative by implementing your own strategy!

 ## Purpose
-Policies generally provide the following functionallity.
+Policies generally provide the following functionality.

 - Create actions which are processed by the environment to calculate the agent reward
 - Optionally optimize model parameters to generate better actions